charlyhayoz/tablefootball_score/README.md

 7. Cache the .env file : `./vendor/bin/sail artisan config:cache`
 8. Create the database structure and populate it with data : `./vendor/bin/sail artisan migrate:fresh --seed`
 9. You can now access the whole application on your [localhost](http://localhost) as the frontend is prebuilded
+10. The API documentation is accessible on [localhost/docs](http://localhost/docs)

-#### (Front-end)
+#### Front-end in standalone

-In case, if you want to execute the frontend in standalone or for development purpose
+In case if you want to execute the frontend in standalone or for development purpose

 1. Change the directory : `cd frontend`
-2. Install the Ionic CLI globally with : `npm install -g @ionic/cli` (Dont forget to have the right version of node.js selected on nvm)
+2. Install the Ionic CLI globally with : `npm install -g @ionic/cli` (Dont forget to have the right version of node.js selected on nvm `nvm use 20.16.0`)
-3. Install the dependencies : `npm install`
+3. Install the dependencies : `npm install --legacy-peer-deps`
 4. Start the front-end server with : `ionic serve`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>